 Climbing the Sydney Harbour Bridge is a must when you’re in Sydney.
-This potted review gives you an idea of what to expect, how to prep and why you’ll never forget your Sydney Harbour BridgeClimb experience.
+The grand old Coathanger opened to the public on 19 March 1932, so on the occasion of its 90th birthday, this potted review gives you an idea of what to expect, how to prep and why you’ll never forget your Sydney Harbour BridgeClimb experience.

 Whenever you think of Australia most likely the Sydney Opera House will spring to mind along with Sydney Harbour Bridge.
 This beautiful bridge is one of Australia’s most well-known and photographed landmarks.